cortex-js/cortex-js.github.io/kb-compute-engine.md

   | type json_array
   | type json_object
 `);
-ce.declareType("json_object", "map<json>");
+ce.declareType("json_object", "dictionary<json>");
 ce.declareType("json_array", "list<json>");
 ```

-When using `type json_array` or `type json_object`, the type is not yet defined, but it will be
+When using `type json_array` or `type json_object`, the type is not yet defined,
-defined later in the code.
-This allows you to use the type before declaring it,
+but it will be defined later in the code.
+This allows you to use the type
-but it is not necessary to use the `type` keyword if the type is already defined.
+before declaring it.
+If the referenced type is already defined, the `type` keyword is optional.

 ---
 title: Arithmetic